 Why doesn’t Habitat build more homes?

-Habitat for Humanity Halton-Mississauga is entering its 20th year of building.
-We’ve assisted over 40 families achieve the dream of homeownership, and we are building 22 affordable housing units right now that will be completed in the next two years.
+Habitat for Humanity Halton-Mississauga-Dufferin is entering its 22nd year of building.
+We’ve assisted over 59 families to achieve the dream of homeownership, and we are building 8 affordable housing units right now that will be completed in August of 2021.

 We are proud of our achievements.
 But we are not even scratching the surface of what we want to be providing.

-Here are the top obstacles we face building affordable homes.
+Here are the top obstacles we face in building affordable homes.

 How much does it cost to build homes?
 The answer might surprise you.
-Beyond construction costs, over 50 per cent of our building costs come before we put a shovel in the ground.
+Beyond construction costs, a large portion of our building costs come before we put a shovel in the ground.
 Development fees are massive, especially in the red-hot GTA real estate market.
-Every single municipality in our catchment refuses to waive development fees, despite there being a huge need for more affordable housing.
-Coming up with the large amounts of capital to build
+Currently, the Halton-Mississauga market is ranked third in Canada for real estate costs.
+Did you know that $700,000+ land, servicing and construction costs are required to build even the most modest housing?

 Resistance from the community

 We will never understand this one.
 If you ask someone if they think affordable housing is important, they will often agree with you.
 However, if you say that an affordable housing project is being built near their property, there’s a chance they’ll be less than thrilled.